sj-piano/eth-contract-hello-world/README.md

 ### Notes

 `config.js` stores the configuration used within the entire package.
+You probably won't need to look at it.
+Settings in the `.env` file override it.

 Most scripts accept a `network` argument, which specifies whether the script should connect to the local development blockchain (`local`), the Sepolia testnet (`testnet`), or the Ethereum mainnet (`mainnet`).

+Most scripts have `--help` functionality.
+E.g. you can run `node scripts/hello-world-update-message.js --help`

+Most scripts can log at different levels of output.
+You can use `--log-level info` or `--debug` arguments.

 ### Initial tests